 Do squirrels eat crocus bulbs?

 Squirrels can dislodge crocus bulbs and mice like to nibble newly planted corms before they’ve had a chance to set down roots.
-To combat this, plant crocus bulbs as deeply as you can, but no more than 10cm, and think about covering pots with a piece of chicken wire as a temporary measure.

 6 of the best crocus bulbs to plant in your garden